How Do You Get Rid of Raccoons? Tips and Tales on Raccoons and Cats

 Though I live in a fairly urban area, we've always had raccoons.
 Typically, they'll slink around and poke around trash cans, but at one point during my childhood, the family of raccoons on my block decided that that wasn't enough.
 They wanted the good stuff, and the good stuff was inside.

 They took to sneaking in through our cat door.
 We could always tell they had been in our home the morning after a visit (yes, we slept through a lot of these) because they left muddy footprints around the house.
-That never really got creepy until I woke up one morning to find them around my bed, which is on the second floor on the opposite side of the house... no food there...
-That had all of us rather perplexed!
+That never really got creepy until I woke up one morning to find them around my bed, which is on the second floor on the opposite side of the house.
+There's no food there, so that had all of us rather perplexed!

 Aside from being creepy and watching young children as they slept, what did these clever creatures do once inside our home?
 They ate, of course!

-They started with simple offenses- just eating all the food in the cat bowl, but that wasn't quite enough, so eventually they found where the entire bag of cat food was kept.
-They took to nomming on that, THEN they quickly discovered the concept of takeout, and began smuggling bags out through the cat door and outside, where they enjoyed their food in the comfort of the lovely raccoon bistro below our back porch.
+They started with simple offenses like eating all the food in the cat bowl, but that wasn't quite enough, so eventually, they found where the entire bag of cat food was kept.
+They took to nomming on that; then they quickly discovered the concept of takeout and began smuggling bags out through the cat door and outside, where they enjoyed their food in the comfort of the lovely raccoon bistro below our back porch.

 After this episode, we decided to get a locking cat door that only opened when a magnet affixed to our cat's collar was brought near to it.
 This door was no match for the raccoons.
 They quickly learned how to pick the lock with their claws.

 After that point, we had to deadbolt and block the door each night.
 That did the trick, though unfortunately the critters moved on to new homes and did even more damage (more on that below).